Understanding Message Hierarchies

 goodbye mission control, thanks for trying.

 Six words, it is one sentence.
 But when you read that sentence, you instantly get, almost an entire story from that.
 Which is, there was a journey out into space.
 Something went horribly wrong, and now the astronaut is just flying off into the middle of nowhere.
 Great story.

 You want to get that down, early.
 The moment people enter your sort of, story framework.
 From there, you get your features and benefits.
 You get to start diving into how the solution relates to that setting.
 And you start to build some excitement around the solution that you’re offering.
-This promise that you’re offering right.
+This promise that you’re offering is right.
 So, it’s not so much tension, you don’t want to think about it in terms of tension because we’re not making people go through conflict, right.
 In the conventional sense of story.
-But we are kind of, trying to build excitement, build anticipation around achieving a goal, right.
+But we are trying to build excitement and anticipation around achieving a goal, right.

-Now, the call to action is where you make that gateway where they can say, “Oh, this is where I go, to actually” achieve all this, you know, to get the end result”of what you’ve been telling me about.
-“And then of course, you have incentives that you want to include, at that moment to help get them over the hurdle.
+Now, the call to action is where you make that gateway where they can say, “Oh, this is where I go, to actually” achieve all this, you know, to get the result” of what you’ve been telling me about.
+“And then, of course, you have incentives that you want to include, at that moment to help get them over the hurdle.
 You have the actual falling action which is them just filling out the form and going through the process of following through on their commitment to act.
-And then finally the resolution is your post conversion user experience.
+And then finally the resolution is your post-conversion user experience.
 That is again marketing experiments way, of sort of, framing your sales narrative in the terms of story.